Pratt & Whitney PW1000G: PW1500G failures

 The engines involved in the July and September incidents had 154 and 230 cycles, respectively, while the October failure occurred to an engine with 1,654 cycles since new but within 300 cycles after an electronic engine-control update.
 Pratt & Whitney recommends inspections on engines with up to 300 cycles after the update.

 On 12 February 2020, another PW1500G suffered an uncontained engine failure on an A220-300 belonging to Latvia's airBaltic during flight BT-677 from Riga, Latvia to Malaga, Spain.

 Following these Airbus A220 PW1500G failures, the similar PW1900G electronic control software was upgraded for the Embraer E195-E2 in 2021.

 To address the issue for the PW1500G, Pratt & Whitney developed a software update for the engine control system that was specifically designed to improve engine performance during all flight operations.
 The update was first approved by the FAA in March 2019, and was subsequently incorporated into the engines of a number of Airbus A220 aircraft.
 The software update addressed the root cause of the compression stall problem by adjusting the engine's control logic to provide more consistent and stable airflow through the engine core.
 This was achieved by optimizing the engine's inlet guide vanes and airflow sensors, as well as altering the engine's response to certain flight conditions.

 Pratt & Whitney also conducted a comprehensive review of the PW1500G engine and its components to identify any other potential issues.
-Extensive testing and data analysis and resulted in further modifications to the engine's design and performance characteristics.
+Extensive testing and data analysis have resulted in further modifications to the engine's design and performance characteristics.

 As of June 2023, there have been no other reported incidents of compression stalls on PW1500G-powered aircraft since the software update was implemented.

 On 23 December 2024, an Airbus A220-300, operating as Swiss International Air Lines Flight 1885 experienced an engine failure at FL400, leading to smoke entering the cabin and forcing the aircraft to divert to Graz Airport.
-Of the 79 occupants on board, 1 has died and 21 have been injured.
+Of the 79 occupants, 1 died and 21 were injured.